Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 - Disable - Disables an active schedule.
 This option is available only if the selected schedule is enabled.

-When selecting schedules, the Delete, Disable and Enable buttons are also available at the top of the page, instead of the Search and Filter options.
-Please note that you cannot delete, disable or enable more than one schedule at a time.
+When selecting schedules, the Remove, Disable and Enable buttons are also available at the top of the page, instead of the Search and Filter options.

 Adds a custom name to your schedule, so that you can easily identify them.